lofi-code/Utah-DWR-earthengine-imagery-analyzer/README.md

 * More vegetation indicies
 * Snowcover percentage
 * Atmospheric correction for sentinel imagery to allow the app to go further back in time
-* Harmonizing sentinel and LANDSAT to even further back in time
+* Harmonizing sentinel and LANDSAT to go even further back in time

 ## References